popphp/pop-queue/README.md

 $adapter = new Memory();
 ```

-It is the reference implementation of the adapter contract — the one adapter that implements the
+It is the reference implementation of the adapter contract, implementing the full job lifecycle —
-full job lifecycle correctly today: `delay()` eligibility, retry backoff applied by `release()`,
+`delay()` eligibility, retry backoff applied by `release()`, and lease-based crash recovery — with
+no server, extension or disk access required. `File`, `Database`, and `Redis` implement that same
+lifecycle too (with real concurrency safety, since more than one process can reserve against them
+at once); `Memory` is simply the simplest of the four to reason about and stand up in a test.
+A
-and lease-based crash recovery.
-A reserved job is leased for 60 seconds by default; if the code
+reserved job is leased for 60 seconds by default; if the code that reserved it never calls
-that reserved it never calls `delete()`, `release()` or `bury()` (for example, the worker process
+`delete()`, `release()` or `bury()` (for example, the worker process dies), the lease expires and
-dies), the lease expires and the job becomes reservable again instead of being stranded.
-The lease
+the job becomes reservable again instead of being stranded.
+The lease length, and the queue
-length, and the queue priority, can be passed into the constructor:
+priority, can be passed into the constructor:

 ```php
 $adapter = new Memory(30, 'FILO'); // 30-second lease, FILO priority